SimonPadbury/baselayer-3/_src/colors.md

 Notes:

-* The middle dark mode `dark:bg-500` is the same lightness level as its light mode counterpart.
+* The middle dark mode `dark:bg-500` is the same lightness level as `bg-500`.
-* Except for [reversi](#black%2C-white%2C-and-reversi), colors can't be switched when switching between light and dark mode (only lightness utilities have a `dark:` prefix option).
+* Except for [reversi](#black%2C-white%2C-and-reversi), the colors themselves don't change when switching between light and dark mode.
+* Only lightness utilities have a `dark:` prefix option.

 ### What if you don’t want a dark theme?